mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multi-lb/index.md

     * Provide a name for the Application Load Balancer or Network Load Balancer.
     * Select **internet-facing** and **ipv4**.
     * Under **Listeners**, specify:
-      - **HTTP** and **80** for an Application Load Balancer.
+      * **HTTP** and **80** for an Application Load Balancer.
-      - **TCP** and **80** for a Network Load Balancer.
+      * **TCP** and **80** for a Network Load Balancer.
-    * Select the VPC that your instances are part of.
+    * Select the VPC of which your instances are a part.
-    * Select the Subnets that your instances are part of.
+    * Select the Subnets of which your instances are a part.

     You can only specify one subnet for each Availability Zone.
 You must specify a subnet from at least two availability zones to support high-availability load balancing.
-Because of this requirement, you must have at least two availability zones and two subnets to configure the Amazon application or network load balancer.
+As a result of this requirement, you must have at least two availability zones and two subnets to configure the Amazon application or network load balancer.

 1. Click **Next: Configure Security Settings** to continue.